brittany335/WearableTech-Finder/README.md

 ### Change the hashtag

-To change the hashtag being search to find companys go into ExecutesEverything.py and change the hashtag to one you prefer.
+To change the hashtag being searched to find companys go into ExecutesEverything.py and change the hashtag to one you prefer.

 ### Scrape companys not from instagram